zerobase-io/About-Us-Onboarding/CONTRIBUTING.md

 Your team lead is Jason Spriggs and your Slack channel is #zerobase-infra.

 ##### Frontend
 Web devs, mobile moguls, UI/UX experts, we *especially* need your help.
 We're so glad to have you!
+We're in need of a senior FE lead who will make an immediate impact on technology that will save lives.

-Your team lead is John Lo and your Slack channel is #zerobase-frontend.
+Your interim team lead is John Lo and your Slack channel is #zerobase-frontend.

 ##### Backend and Persistence
 DBAs, Sys admins, CI/CD pros, NodeJS devs, Express experts, here's your home.
 Data scientists too!